 Some People | Other People |

-Feel sad or depressed Little things may make them angry or irritable | Feel angry Feel left out when others show concern for their partner |
+Feel sad or depressed Little things may make them angry or irritable | Feel angry or depressed Feel left out when others show concern for their partner |

 Cry and show their sadness Want to talk about their grief with their partner | Show grief through anger Hold feelings in, and may cry alone Take care of others instead of dealing with grief |

-Think about baby a lot; this could last for years Talk about baby a lot; this helps them process and remember their story Either want to be alone more often, or do not want to be alone at all | Try to cheer up their partner to get through grief quickly Do not talk about baby much; may be afraid to cry and look weak, or upset their partner Work more, stay busy Physical problems (overeating, no appetite, upset stomach) |
+Think about baby a lot; this could last for years Talk about baby a lot; this helps them process and remember their story Some people want to be alone more often, and some do not want to be alone at all Have a hard time sleeping | Try to cheer up their partner to get through grief quickly Try to be “strong” for their partner Do not talk about baby much; they may be afraid this could upset their partner Work more and stay busy Physical problems (changes in appetite, upset stomach, hard time sleeping) |

 Want to feel comfort by hugging and holding Do not think about sex very much | Feel awkward hugging and holding Think sex will help emotional closeness with their partner |